George Lloyd (footballer, born 2000): Cheltenham Town

-On 30 August 2021, Lloyd joined League Two side Port Vale on a season-long loan deal, after already playing six times for Cheltenham earlier in the month.
+On 30 August 2021, Lloyd joined League Two side Port Vale on a season-long loan deal after playing six times for Cheltenham earlier in the month.
 Manager Darrell Clarke said: "he's a striker that optimises what I want in my centre-forwards, he works hard, he's a grafter".
 Limited to only one league start and five substitute appearances in his first two months with the "Valiants", assistant manager Andy Crosby nevertheless stated that "George impressed us from the day he walked into the football club with his enthusiasm, his endeavour and his willingness to run, chase, harry and upset defenders".
 He scored his first goal for the club in a 5–1 victory over Accrington Stanley in an FA Cup first round match on 6 November.
-However he was sidelined with a stomach injury at the end of the month and was prescribed three months of complete rest in order to recover.
+However, he was sidelined with a stomach injury at the end of the month and was prescribed three months of complete rest in order to recover.
 On 13 January 2022, his loan was terminated and he returned to Cheltenham Town.
 He started three games and made five substitute appearances for Cheltenham in the second half of the 2021–22 season, scoring a goal against AFC Wimbledon upon his return to fitness.

-He made thirteen League One appearances in the first half of the 2022–23 season, including six starts under new head coach Wade Elliott, though struggled to find regular gametime due to the form of Alfie May and Dan Nlundulu.
+He made 13 League One appearances in the first half of the 2022–23 season, including six starts under new head coach Wade Elliott, though struggled to find regular gametime due to the form of Alfie May and Dan Nlundulu.
 On 31 January 2023, Lloyd joined League Two side Grimsby Town on loan for the remainder of the 2022–23 season as manager Paul Hurst looked to add options to his front line.
 He scored on his debut four days later in a 3–0 win away at Crewe Alexandra.
+He finished the loan spell with five goals and four assists in 21 games.
+He proved to be a popular player with fans at Blundell Park.
+However, Hurst admitted it was unlikely that Cheltenham would allow him to return to Grimsby the following season.

+He scored both Cheltenham's goals in a 2–0 win over Shrewsbury Town on Boxing Day 2023.
+Assistant manager Adam Murray described him as "unplayable".
+Lloyd was voted as the club's Player of the Month for December.
+He was offered a new contract by manager Darrell Clarke despite Cheltenham being relegated at the end of the 2023–24 season, though was expected to depart after reported interest from other clubs.

+Shrewsbury Town

+On 7 June 2024, Lloyd signed a two-year contract with League One club Shrewsbury Town.
+He said he was excited to work with management duo Paul Hurst and Chris Doig, whom he described as "fundamentally honest people".
+The club rejected two six-figure bids in the January transfer window.
+He was subsequently praised for his work ethic by manager Gareth Ainsworth.
+He scored five goals in 49 appearances throughout the 2024–25 campaign, which culminated in relegation down to League Two.